1UP-Coin/1UP/README.md

 48/12 When Master nodes have dominance over network.**

-*50 Piex to Masternodes that win block, 10 Piex to Wallet Stakers that win block.
+*50 1UP to Masternodes that win block, 10 1UP to Wallet Stakers that win block.

-**48 Piex to Wallet Staker that win block, 12 Piex to Masternodes that win block.
+**48 1UP to Wallet Staker that win block, 12 1UP to Masternodes that win block.